PrimaveraDeveloper/lithium/README.md

 ## Jump Start

 If you wish to start developing a microservice while going through the documentation, start with the [howto](./howto/README.md) and [samples](./samples/README.md) sections.
-You will need to [setup your machine](./howto-setup-devopment-environment.md) before using the Lithium SDK.
+You will need to [setup your machine](./howto/howto-setup-devopment-environment.md) before using the Lithium SDK.

+To model your microservice, check the [Service Designer](./ref/sdk-2.0/service-designer.md) reference.

 ## Major Releases